Introduction to Predetermined Overhead Rate

 - Many organizations find it difficult to implement

-- It not always easy to track all the future expenses accurately
+- It is not always easy to track all future expenses accurately

 The predetermined overhead rate is based on anticipation and certain historical data.
-The person involved in the preparation and finalization of overhead rates must have an eye for detail and an in-depth understanding of products and the manufacturing process within the organization.
+The person involved in preparing and finalizing overhead rates must have an eye for detail and an in-depth understanding of products and the manufacturing process within the organization.
 Then only he/she will be able to accurately track the expenses.
-Also, any change in the product line, raw material, or any deviation from previous processes must be taken into consideration before finalization of predetermined overhead rates.
+Also, any change in the product line, raw material, or any deviation from previous processes must be taken into consideration before the finalization of predetermined overhead rates.

 Conclusion

-With increasing globalization and cut-throat competition in today’s world, it is imperative that the manufacturing process of any organization must meet the global standards to stay in the game.
-So, predetermined overhead rates are an important tool in the hands of the organization to assess their performances quickly and take corrective measures.
-These rates help in exactly tracking each department expense and resource utilization, which really helps the higher management to fix any issues quickly before it goes out of hand.
+With increasing globalization and cut-throat competition in today’s world, the manufacturing process of any organization must meet global standards to stay in the game.
+So, predetermined overhead rates are an important tool for the organization to assess their performances quickly and take corrective measures.
+These rates help exactly track each department’s expense and resource utilization, which helps the higher management fix any issues quickly before it goes out of hand.

 Recommended Articles